Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 ---

 # Tool Discrimination
-The following concpets are helpful for discriminating model types.
+Discriminating tools helps potential users of the tool or users of its outputs make informed decision about whether the tool and/or its ouputs are fit for _their_ purposes.
+The following are helpful concepts  the RC uses for discriminating model types:

+Interface
+Tool-Grade (using adaptation of NASA's Technological Readiness Levels) Report Cards

 ## Interface